NCATS-Gamma/robokop/doc/centos_installation.md

-# ROBOKOP Prerequisit Installation on Centos7
+# ROBOKOP Prerequisite Installation on Centos7

 ## Requirements
 Robokop installations require docker, docker-compose and node.js.
 This is a collection of information for installing these items on Centos7.